 It reduces human labor and its costs.

-High precision and accuracy tasks can be best performed with an system.
+High precision and accuracy tasks can be best performed with an automation system.

 The production speed and calculations can be controlled.

-Tedious jobs that are harmful to human can be done using example is the handling and processing of molten steel in a metallurgical industry.
+Tedious jobs that are harmful to humans can be done using industrial automation example the handling and processing of molten steel in the metallurgical industry.

 It helps to reduce occupational injuries to workers.

-Workloads and industrial activities beyond human capacity are usually done using the .
+Workloads and industrial activities beyond human capacity are usually done using industrial automation.

-Production time and cost can be reduced with .
+Production time and cost can be reduced with automation.